Rari-Capital/charity-vaults/README.md

 8. On withdrawal, it doesn't look like we are able to control where the vault.withdraw function sends the funds?
 ```
 A:

+9. Is there a benefit to storing the Charity data (name, "verified" status) on-chain?

+A:

+10. Should we aim to make the charity vault ownership transferable?
+Or is maintaining ownership per-address acceptable?

+A:
 ```